tinglu/tinglu.github.io/_posts/2017-03-27-Fundamentals-of-Graphic-Design.md

 date:   2017-03-27 23:45:00 +1100
 categories: Graphic Design
 ---
-This is my notes of [Fundamentals of Graphic Design](https://www.coursera.org/learn/fundamentals-of-graphic-design/) provided by Coursera.
+This is purely the notes of [Fundamentals of Graphic Design](https://www.coursera.org/learn/fundamentals-of-graphic-design/) provided by Coursera.

-Updates onging...
+Updates ongoing...

 ## I. Fundamentals of Imagemaking